sarfaraz-ahmad-sa/sarfaraz-ahmad-sa/README.md

 ## About Me

-I'm a **Full-Stack Developer and Team Lead** with **5+ years of experience** building secure, scalable, and business-focused software.
-I specialize in enterprise applications, multi-branch ERP systems, CRM, POS, workflow automation, API integrations, reporting, and performance optimization.
+I'm a **Full-Stack Developer and Team Lead** with **6+ years of experience** building secure, scalable, and business-focused software.
+For more than **4 years**, I have also led development teams, coordinated releases, reviewed code, and supported production-critical systems.

+My strongest area is turning complex business workflows into reliable software—especially **multi-branch ERP, CRM, POS, inventory, finance, reporting, mobile apps, and system integrations**.

 - 🔭 Building enterprise-grade **ERP, CRM, POS, and SaaS products**
 - 👥 Leading developers and managing production releases